 What have been the biggest changes in transportation over the course of your 30+ year career?

 “Without a doubt, it’s the advancements in technology.
 Thirty-four years ago, there were two computers in the office.
 We had to make an appointment to use one.
 Five years later, Auto CAD had taken hold, so we staggered our work days so every one was able to use the computers.
 Now we can’t do business without them.
 Technology is also changing things out on the road.
-Historically, the blinking changeable message roadside signs (warning of slowdowns or constructions, etc.) are rendered useless once you pass, because you would not see any updated information.
+Historically, the blinking changeable message roadside signs (warning of slowdowns or construction, etc.) are rendered useless once you pass, because you would not see any updated information.
 With apps like Pennsylvania’s 511PA, drivers are alerted to traffic and road condition updates continuously and in real time via smart phones, and in-car applications like Apple CarPlay and Android Auto.”

 How are the technological advancements going to affect the roads of the future?